 Reasons Your Baby Is Not Eating Well

 It can be troubling when you see that your baby isn’t eating properly.
-He would not be able to tell you what is bothering him which makes it difficult to deduce the cause.
-However, you can check the below list to see what are the possible reasons for refusing food:
+He/she wouldn’t be able to tell you what is bothering and make it difficult for you to deduce the cause.
+Here are the possible reasons why your baby could be refusing food:

 1. Too Many Fluids

-A baby could be distracted by innumerable things such as TV, outside noise and what not.
-Babies process their environment differently, and something as simple as noise will draw them away from their food.
+Your baby could be distracted by innumerable things such as TV, outside noise, loud music etc. Babies process their environment differently, and something as simple as noise will draw their attention away from the food.

-He may be little, but he knows his belly.
-If he’s refusing every morsel, clamping his mouth shut and pushing the spoon away, your little bundle of joy is telling you that he has had enough.
-Trust him; he knows his body pretty well!
+At times, your baby may not eat because his stomach could be full from the last snack/ meal.
+If your baby is refusing feeds, clamping the mouth shut and pushing the spoon away, your little bundle of joy is probably telling you that he has had enough food.

-If your baby has decided that he doesn’t like this new food that you are giving him, he is likely to refuse it.
-Most kids grow out of this phase with time.
+If your baby doesn’t like a new food that you are giving him, he is likely to refuse it.
+As a parent, you can handle this situation and help your baby grow out of this phase with time.

-If your little one could be allergic to certain foods and he will try to tell you that this particular item is not good for him.
+Your little one could be allergic to certain foods, and he will try to tell you that this particular item is not good for him.
 Monitor his behaviour, check for an allergic reaction and see if he is in physical distress.

 Tips for Getting Your Baby to Eat

-Here are some simple tips you can incorporate into your busy parenting schedule to convince your little one to eat what you serve:
+Here are some simple tips you can incorporate into your busy parenting schedule to convince your little one to eat what you feed him/her:

-If you want to see your baby guzzling food, then offer a variety of healthy food choices.
-And do try to be creative with whatever you cook for him.
-Experiment with various colours of vegetables and fruits; children are attracted to colours, they will surely eat.
+If you want to see your baby guzzling down his/her food, then offer a variety of healthy food choices.
+Try to be creative with whatever you cook for your baby.
+Experiment with colourful vegetables and fruits; children are attracted to colour, and they will eat foods that look attractive.

 3. Threats Won’t Work

-Don’t threaten them by saying things like “No playing with your toys if your plate is not clean”.
-This only creates a power struggle.
-You are not teaching him in a positive way but it is a kind of
+Don’t threaten your baby by saying things like “No playing with your toys if your plate is not clean”.
+This only creates a power struggle, and your baby won’t respond positively.

 4. Don’t Bribe